Money Saving Tips For Traveling, College Students

 - If your job allows you to telecommute or work from home, take advantage of it.
 It will not only save you money on gas, but will also save time you spend stuck in traffic.

 - Try buying a car at the end of the month.
-Dealers have quotas and if they are not met by the end of the month, they would be more willing to negotiate with you so they can meet the quota.
+Dealers have quotas and if they are not met by the end of the month, they will be more willing to negotiate with you so they can meet the quota.

 - When filling up, tighten your gas cap until it clicks to prevent gas fumes from evaporating.

 - Visit various dealers (in person and online) to compare cost, mileage and anything else you are looking for in a vehicle before purchasing it.
-Check used cars for signs of repainting, look in the trunk and under the hood for hints of excessive wear, and make sure all electronics work.
+Check used cars for signs of repainting, look in the trunk and under the hood for hints of excessive wear and make sure all electronics work.
 While purchasing older vehicles may be less expensive in the short term, it may be worth the extra cost to go with a newer vehicle that has newer technology for better fuel efficiency (this can save you more money at the pump).

 - If you purchase car services at the dealership, always ask a representative for any service advisory.
 You may be able to save on a repair that is covered by the manufacturer, even if the warranty has expired.